iangalvez/jcheno21.github.io/lecture4.md

 - What happens if you accidentally forgot to include a <b>break</b>?

-  - The program will run the code for subsequent cases until it sees another <code>break</code>
+  - The program will run the code for subsequent cases until it sees another <code>break</code><br>

 - Could you use a **range of numbers** for cases?

-  - No, you need to type each case separately
+  - No, you need to type each case separately<br>

 - Could you use <code>></code> or <code><</code> signs for cases?

-  - No, you can only assign a certain case to a specific integer
+  - No, you can only assign a certain case to a specific integer<br>

 - Could you use a switch for **strings or doubles**?

-  - No, you can only use integers
+  - No, you can only use integers<br>

 <br>